 Why You Should Get a Job Offer Before You Arrive in Canada

 Firstly, it will alleviate a lot of stress.
-Having a job offer means that you can spend your time getting familiar with your new home rather than feeling pressurized to take any job that comes your way.
+Having a job offer means that you can spend your time getting familiar with your new home rather than feeling pressured to take any job that comes your way.

-Secondly, by having a job offer before you leave your home country, you will improve your chances of getting permanent residence in Canada.
+Secondly, by having a job in Canada before you leave your home country, you will improve your chances of getting permanent residence in Canada.
 Most of Canada’s immigration programs need you to have a job offer in order to be considered eligible but there are programs that don’t require that you have one but will give you extra points just for having one.
-For example, the Express Entry system, which doesn’t require a job offer to qualify, will allocate between 50 and 200 CRS points to you if you have a job offer.
+For example, the Express Entry system, which doesn’t require a job offer to qualify, will allocate between 50 and 200 CRS points to you if you have a valid Canadian job offer.

 Another advantage is that it will give you more financial freedom.
 Knowing that you will be receiving a steady income, as soon as you arrive, means that you can put your hard-earned money to better use.
 Perhaps you’ve always set your heart on a nature lover’s holiday destination in one of Canada’s 13 provinces or would like to set some money aside for your child’s university tuition.
-Having a job offer will make it easier to make your Canadian dream a reality.
+Having a job offer will make it easier to make your Canadian dream come true.

 How to Get a Job Offer in Canada in 5 Easy Steps